 How to find Giovanni

-Giovanni is a tough fight and is far more difficult than the other Team GO Rocket leaders.
-Prepare yourself accordingly for this encounter.
+Giovanni is a tough fight and is far more difficult than the other Team Rocket leaders.
 Giovanni’s first Pokémon remains the same every month.
 However, his second and third options consistently change.

-The first Pokémon Giovanni always uses is Persian, a Normal-type Pokémon.
-The best Pokémon to use against it are durable Fighting-types, such as Conkeldurr, Heracross, Gallade, Machamp, And Passimian.
+The first Pokémon Giovanni always uses Persian, a Normal-type Pokémon.
+The best Pokémon to use against it are durable Fighting-types, such as Conkeldurr, Heracross, Gallade, Machamp, or Scrafty.

 - Kangaskhan a Normal-type